andreasvc/disco-dop/docs/params.rst

 :complement: for Double-DOP, whether to include fragments which
     form the complement of the maximal recurring fragments extracted
 :neverblockre: do not prune nodes with label that match this regex
-:getestimates: compute & store context-summary (outside) estimates
+:estimates: compute, store & use context-summary (outside) estimates
-:useestimates: load & use estimates

 Other options
 --------------